artefactual-labs/a3m/docs/old-docs/dev-notes.md

 <summary>Docker Compose</summary>
 <hr>

-Try the following if you feel confortable using our Makefile:
+Try the following if you feel comfortable using our Makefile:

     make create-volume build bootstrap restart